 In just a few short years, the market for period and ovulation tracker apps has exploded.
 There are now thousands of apps that claim to track your fertility cycle.
-While fertility technology, also known as femtech, has helped spread awareness and popularity of fertility awareness methods (FAM), the variation between apps can cause confusion and blur the lines between observation-based FAMs and the antiquated Rhythm Method.
+While fertility technology, also known as Femtech, has helped spread awareness and popularity of fertility awareness methods (FAM), the variation between apps can cause confusion and blur the lines between biomarker-based FAMs and the antiquated Rhythm Method.

 The BBC recently published an article on how women are “let down” by period tracker apps—in other words, some women have unfortunately found that many period tracker apps are notoriously ineffective or untrustworthy, especially as a natural form of birth control.